Sunday, August 30, 2020

 The most practical solution would be to simply replace the bridge; and most probably the tailpiece too.
 For anyone who's interested, do check out this excellent article by Haze Guitars entitled "Gibson Bridge Collapse."
 Well, folks, we've reached the end of this post.
 I hope you've enjoyed reading my humble offering, and do take a peek at the pics below.
 Thanks for dropping by, and hope to see you again real soon :)

-Custom Explorer Bass Makeover: Part Four
+Custom Explorer Bass Makeover | Part Four

-Quick Links: Part One | Part Two | Part Three | Part Four | Part Five
+Part One | Part Two | Part Three | Part Four | Part Five

 This is the fourth instalment of an ongoing series concerning a makeover on a custom Explorer-style five-string bass.
 After final-sanding the body with 220-grit sandpaper, Elmer's Carpenter's Wood Filler tinted with StewMac Red Mahogany ColorTone Liquid Stain (#5032) was applied liberally and left to dry overnight.